Ingredients: (makes 8-10 rolls)

 - To assemble the steak rolls, simply take a strip of the marinated steak and lay it with the short side towards you.
 Place the veggies (don’t forget the green onion!) in the middle and roll the beef up over the filling, securing it with a toothpick.
 Repeat the same with the other rolls.

 - Heat a large skillet over medium-high heat.
 Add a touch of oil swirling to coat bottom.
-When hot, add beef rolls, seam side down, not touching and pan fry for a couple minutes.
+When hot, add beef rolls, seam side down, not touching and pan fry for a couple of minutes.
 Then turn roll and cook it on all sides in the same way.
 Cook until your desired doneness.
 I cooked mine medium well and seasoned it with some mesquite seasoning for a touch of a smoky flavor.

 - Remove the toothpick and serve with the balsamic glaze sauce spooned over the top of each roll.